wp-plugins/plugnedit/readme.txt

 <strong><em>WYSIWYG (What You See Is What You Get.)
 Advanced HTML Visual Editor, Just Drag & Drop Your Images And Text Boxes, Click And Move.</em></strong>

-Includes the new inline contenet editable HTML editor, CKEditor.
+Includes the new inline contenet editable HTML editor, CKEditor, and over 600 google fonts.

 PlugNedit provides all the tools of a HTML editor with the twist that items are easily placed on the page and moved around and stacked on top of each other.